Real algebraic geometry: Terminology

 Nowadays the words 'semialgebraic geometry' and 'real algebraic geometry' are used as synonyms, because real algebraic sets cannot be studied seriously without the use of semialgebraic sets.
 For example, a projection of a real algebraic set along a coordinate axis need not be a real algebraic set, but it is always a semialgebraic set: this is the Tarski–Seidenberg theorem.
 Related fields are o-minimal theory and real analytic geometry.

 Examples: Real plane curves are examples of real algebraic sets and polyhedra are examples of semialgebraic sets.
 Real algebraic functions and Nash functions are examples of semialgebraic mappings.
 Piecewise polynomial mappings (see the Pierce–Birkhoff conjecture) are also semialgebraic mappings.

 Computational real algebraic geometry is concerned with the algorithmic aspects of real algebraic (and semialgebraic) geometry.
 The main algorithm is cylindrical algebraic decomposition.
 It is used to cut semialgebraic sets into nice pieces and to compute their projections.

 Real algebra is the part of algebra which is relevant to real algebraic (and semialgebraic) geometry.
 It is mostly concerned with the study of ordered fields and ordered rings (in particular real closed fields) and their applications to the study of positive polynomials and sums-of-squares of polynomials.
-(See Hilbert's 17th problem and Krivine's Positivestellensatz.)
+(See Hilbert's 17th problem and the Krivine-Stengle Positivstellensatz.)
 The relation of real algebra to real algebraic geometry is similar to the relation of commutative algebra to complex algebraic geometry.
 Related fields are the theory of moment problems, convex optimization, the theory of quadratic forms, valuation theory and model theory.